folutade/KnowThatYouAnointed/content/posts/kendrick-lamar-purple-hearts.md

     * *You got to look at your life right now and basically just try to do good deeds.
 Just do good.
 Listen—**me cussing is a sin.
 Don't look at it like its a bullshit sin.
 These are spells that we throwing around every time you cuss.
 We're not supposed to even say that.
 I'm about the cuss again but I ask for forgiveness.***

-* Additionally, in a 2022 interview with Fact Magazine, Ghostface discussed his desire to release a rap album about God.
+* Additionally, in a [2022 interview with Fact Magazine](https://www.hotnewhiphop.com/12760-ghostface-killah-speaks-on-idea-for-project-all-about-god-news), Ghostface discussed his desire to release a rap album about God.

     * ***I wanna rhyme about God, I wanna do a God album, a positive album so the kids and everybody will understand what’s going on.** I want to tell what’s going on through my eyes.
 I don’t wanna give too many of my ideas away because people just be taking them. **Feed the poor people, feed the animals, that’s one of the main reasons I’m here.
 God put me here to teach people and to lead people to his direction.
 I’m not a Christian, I’m a Muslim but God is one.
 I just believe in the Most High.
-I know what my duty is**.*
+I know what my duty is**.

+    I’ve always been into Islam.
+I got a lot of questions and **I got a lot of my questions answered through Islam.
+When I look at history and I look at all the prophets, I love them all from Moses, Noah, Jesus, Abraham, Solomon, David, Job, Ezekiel, John the Baptist, Jonah, all of them.
+I love them all because they all served a purpose.
+It’s like the stories I heard on all them prophets, I was fascinated by it.***

 {{< /details >}}